 The calculated figures show that a cushion that is dimensioned according to the load can generally absorb considerably more load force than is actually required.
 This also leads to the conclusion that a high filling pressure is not necessary.
 The use of dunnage bags requires a lot of air but little pressure.
 Filling via a compressed air system takes more time than with a blower.
 Provided that no other technical mistakes are made, you are always on the safe side.

-Of course, it is always necessary to consult with the supplier of the dunnage bags and ask for the specific handling data.
+Of course, it is always necessary to consult with the supplier of dunnage bag and request the specific handling data.

 The above description also shows that, despite its many formulas, the CTU code is not as complicated as it appears at first glance.
 So don’t be afraid to take a closer look at the rules.